Myanmar police fire to disperse protest, four hurt, one critical

 Earlier, witnesses said police fired into the air in Naypyitaw as a crowd refused to disperse.
 They then blasted them with water cannon while the protesters responded with stones, a witness said.

-Footage posted on social media apparently of the woman who was shot showed her with other protesters by what appeared to be a bus-stop shelter some distance from a row of riot police as a water cannon sprayed and several shots could be heard.
+Footage posted on social media and verified by Reuters of the woman who was shot showed her with other protesters by what appeared to be a bus-stop shelter some distance from a row of riot police as a water cannon sprayed and several shots could be heard.

 Video from the central town of Bago showed police confronting a crowd and firing water cannon.
 Police arrested at least 27 demonstrators in Mandalay, domestic media reported.